 Lerøy Seafood Group is a corporation involved in global business and working relationships with suppliers and subcontractors worldwide.
 In 2017, the Group had more than 5,200 suppliers in Norway alone.
 Purchasing in Norway in 2017 also involved more than 280 different municipalities.
 Total purchasing in Norway, excluding intragroup, amounted to NOK 12.5 billion.
 In order to safeguard all our activities, we have prepared a set of ground rules which apply to us and our partners on a daily basis.
 Our ethical guidelines have been reviewed by the Board of Directors.
 The guidelines are based on UN guidelines for human rights.
 The company management is responsible for ensuring that our ethical guidelines are followed and complied with in full, including by our suppliers and subcontractors.

 Our goal is to combine healthy business management with a clear responsibility for society and the environment.
 As a general rule, Lerøy Seafood Group together with its suppliers and subcontractors shall comply fully with the legislation in the respective countries in which it operates.
 The Group has a principal rule that the strictest requirements shall be met.
 In the event of deviations, measures shall be implemented to improve the situation.
+Each year, Lerøy Seafood group conducts supplier audits to ensure compliance with our guidelines.

 The Group’s goal is to contribute towards improving human rights, labour rights and environmental protection, within the Group, in relation to our suppliers and subcontractors, and in relation to trading partners.
 The Group did not expose any cases of corruption in 2017.
 Lerøy Seafood Group does not support individual political parties or individual politicians, but the Group engages in public debate when in the interests of the Group.
 Environmental aspects shall be taken into consideration throughout the production and distribution chain, from production of raw materials to sales, and shall not be limited to the Group’s own activities.
 Every effort shall be made to safeguard local, regional and global environmental aspects.
 Aspects regarding animal ethics shall also be given full consideration.